ayush015/Blogs-Ayush/README.md

 # Blogs-Ayush

-Its a simple Blogging Website without any authentication or authorization
+Its a simple articles Website with a local database and without any authentication or authorization

 # To start the project